brandibushman/NextCentury/Analytics/readme.md

 ### Company Goals
 To create a timeline of how issues affect us and how they affect sales.
 I would really like to incorporate other data points such as sales of equipment and type of equipment, new property creation, properties deleted, properties put on manual reads, etc.

+- Focusing on Conservice and where are they lacking knowledge